Kevin-Shelton/iKunnect-crm-integration/TRANSLATION_QUICK_REFERENCE.md

 │                          ↓                                  │
 │  Agent responds: "How can I help?"                         │ │                          ↓                                  │
-│  Send to GHL (English)                                     │
+│  Send to iKunnect CRM (English)                                     │ └─────────────────────────────────────────────────────────────┘
-└─────────────────────────────────────────────────────────────┘
                            ↓
 ┌─────────────────────────────────────────────────────────────┐
 │                    CUSTOMER SIDE                            │
 ├─────────────────────────────────────────────────────────────┤
-│  Receive from GHL: "How can I help?"                       │ │                          ↓                                  │
+│  Receive from iKunnect CRM: "How can I help?"                       │ │                          ↓                                  │
 │  Translate to Spanish: "¿Cómo puedo ayudar?"              │ │                          ↓                                  │